-The fall of the Iron Curtain and the opening of China increased import competition for Germany.
+The fall of the Iron Curtain and the opening of China increased import exposure for Germany.
+This implies an increase in both import competition but also in the access to imported intermediates (potentially due to outsourcing to those locations).
 At the same time, however, this development created opportunities to tap new export markets.
 German trade relations during the 1993-2012 period are marked by a strong intensification of trade with China and Eastern Europe.
 Figure 4 shows the increase in German exports to and imports from Eastern Europe (left) and China (right) (measured in billion USD).
 During the 1980s and early 1990s, trade with either of the two regions was almost non-existent.
-After the fall of the Iron Curtain in the early 1990s, trade with Eastern Europe picked up pace.
+19 fall of the Iron Curtain in the early 1990s, trade with Eastern Europe picked up pace.
 Also, trade with China started to increase slowly.
 However, it was not until its WTO accession in 2001 that the trade increase with China became eminent.
 Accordingly, the import and export exposure in the 1990s primarily originated from trade with Eastern Europe, whereas it was both Eastern Europe and China that contributed to increasing exposures in the 2000s.
 Overall, German imports from and exports to Eastern Europe and China increased by more than factor 15 and 18, respectively, from the early 1990s until 2012.
-The nature of the German trade relations with Eastern Europe and China differs substantially.
-Trade with Eastern Europe is primarily intra-industry, implying that product categories of German export goods are similar to those of the goods imported from Eastern Europe.
-By contrast, trade with China is primarily inter-industry.
-Section A.4 in the Appendix discusses the differences in the nature of German-Eastern European and German-Chinese trade in more detail and shows that the weighted Grubel-Lloyd-Index (cf. Figure 14) is much larger for German-Eastern European than for German-Chinese trade.
+The nature of the German trade relations with Eastern Europe and China differs substantially - not only with respect to the time it kicked in.
+As Figure 4 shows, also the the volume of exports and imports to and from Eastern Europe was much higher compared to that of China.
+Both imports from and exports to Eastern Europe are approximately 10 times larger in the 1990s and still twice as high in 2012.
+Section A.4 in the Appendix discusses the differences in the nature of German trade relations with Eastern Europe and China in more detail.
+In summary, I find evidence suggesting that (i) trade with Eastern Europe causes higher import competition for German firms compared to trade with China and (ii) that for Germany Eastern Europe is more important for the provision of imported intermediates and as an outsourcing location than China.